 Six word story – Best childhood, coming back for more.

-Diana Drusky has 14 years of experience as an Administrative Assistant and Yearbook Advisor.
-Two years at Highland Academy and twelve years at Highland Elementary.
+Diana Drusky has 15 years of experience as an Administrative Assistant and Yearbook Advisor.
+Three years at Highland Academy and twelve years at Highland Elementary.
 Her husband, Roy (Twig) Drusky lll is a Highland Academy Alumnus.
 Twig and Diana have two children Roy and Emmylou.
 They both graduated from Highland Academy and Southern Adventist University.
 In her spare time, Diana enjoys reading, walking, sewing, and having friends and family over for Friday night dinner.

 Six word story – Amazing God, wonderful family, much love.